 New Zealand also boasts an enviable reputation for producing fine wines.
 Many experts believe the country is home to the finest sauvignon blanc on the planet, while it also produces high quality red wines.
 Famous sons and daughters of New Zealand include actor Russell Crowe, physicist Ernest Rutherford and writers Janet Frame and Katherine Mansfield.

 If you want to study in New Zealand, then you need to know which of its universities are right for you.
 Times Higher Educations World University Rankings take the top institutions in the world, and look at their performance across all of their core objectives: teaching, research, knowledge transfer and international outlook.

 New Zealand has 8 universities in the overall Times Higher Educations World University Rankings.
-The highest-ranking university in New Zealand is University of Auckland, which is ranked at number =165.

 Choosing where to study for a degree in New Zealand is one of the biggest decisions you will ever make.
 THE’s student resources are here to help you make the right choice, particularly if you want to study abroad.
 Explore the universities of New Zealand below - we’ve pulled together some information that we hope will help you to decide where to study.